-Most presidential appointees are confirmed routinely by the Senate.
+Many presidential appointees are confirmed routinely by the Senate.
 With tens of thousands of nominations each Congress, the Senate cannot possibly consider them all in detail.
 A regularized process facilitates quick action on thousands of government positions.
 The Senate may approve en bloc hundreds of nominations at a time, especially military appointments and promotions.

-Although most nominees are swiftly and routinely confirmed by the Senate, the process also allows for close scrutiny of candidates when necessary.
+The process also allows for close scrutiny of candidates when necessary.
 Each year, a few hundred nominees to high-level positions are regularly subject to Senate investigations and public hearings.
 Most of these are routinely approved, while a small number of nominations are disputed and receive more attention from the media and Congress.
 Judicial nominations, particularly Supreme Court appointees, are generally subject to greater scrutiny than nominations to executive posts, partly because judges may serve for life.1 Among the executive branch positions, nominees for policymaking positions are more likely to be examined closely, and are slightly less likely to be confirmed, than nominees for non-policy positions.2

 There are several reasons that the Senate confirms a high percentage of nominations.
 Most nominations and promotions are not to policymaking positions and are of less interest to the Senate.
 In addition, some sentiment exists in the Senate that the selection of persons to fill executive branch positions is largely a presidential prerogative.
-Historically, the President has
+Historically, the President has been granted wide latitude in the selection of his Cabinet and other high-ranking executive branch officials.3

-1 For more information on the consideration of Supreme Court nominations, see CRS Report RL33225, Supreme Court Nominations, 1789 to the Present: Actions by the Senate, the Judiciary Committee, and the President, by (name red acted), (name redacted), and (name redacted) ; CRS Report RL33247, Supreme Court Nominations: Senate Floor Procedure and Practice, 1789-2011, by (name redacted) and (name redacted)RS Report RL31989, Supreme Court Appointment Process: Roles of the President, Judiciary Committee, and Senate, by (name reacted) and (name redacted) ; and CRS Report RL33118, Speed of Presidential and Senate Actions on Supreme Court Nominations, 1900-2010, by (name redacted) .
+1 For more information on the consideration of Supreme Court nominations, see CRS Report RL33225, Supreme Court Nominations, 1789 to the Present: Actions by the Senate, the Judiciary Committee, and the President, by Barry J. McMillion, Denis Steven Rutkus, and Maureen O. Bearden; CRS Report RL33247, Supreme Court Nominations: Senate Floor Procedure and Practice, 1789-2011, by Richard S. Beth and Betsy Palmer; CRS Report RL31989, Supreme Court Appointment Process: Roles of the President, Judiciary Committee, and Senate, by Barry J. McMillion and Denis Steven Rutkus; and CRS Report RL33118, Speed of Presidential and Senate Actions on Supreme Court Nominations, 1900-2010, by R. Sam Garrett and Denis Steven Rutkus.

-2 CRS Report 93-464, Senate Action on Nominations to Policy Positions in the Executive Branch, 1981-1992, by (name redacted).
-(For a copy of thisout-of-print CRS report, congressional clients may contact (name redacted).)
+2 CRS Report 93-464, Senate Action on Nominations to Policy Positions in the Executive Branch, 1981-1992, by Rogelio Garcia.
+(For a copy of this out-of-print CRS report, congressional clients may contact Elizabeth Rybicki.)